MrYsLab/python_banyan/docs/gpio_intro.md

-Because of the syntax differences, it makes porting a hardware project from one hardware platform to another, a laborious and tedious process, not to mention being error prone and time consuming.
+Because of the syntax differences, it makes porting a hardware project from one hardware platform to another, a laborious and tedious process, not to mention being error-prone and time-consuming.
 It also severely hampers the possibility of code reuse for future projects.

 ## The Banyan OneGPIO API